+Mr. Knee noted that the existing façade where the signage was being proposed was vinyl siding; Mr. Chamberlin noted that below the vinyl had previous been rotted wood and that the property owner had replaced the vinyl siding with cementitious fiberboard.

+Mr. Chamberlin reiterated that he felt the project was a reasonable proposal for the property.

-Mrs. Gribble asks about the materials of the storefront windows and if they are composed of aluminum.
-Applicant responds that he proposed three different material types to the Planning Bureau and prefers the aluminum store front design.
-Mr. Knee opens the discussion for public comment.
-No comment.
+Mrs. Gribble asked about the materials of the storefront windows and if they were composed of aluminum.
+The Applicants responded that he proposed three different material types to the Planning Bureau, though they preferred the aluminum store front design.

+Mr. Knee asked whether anyone from public had comments on the project; there were no comments.

-Ms. Rucker moved, Ms. Bennett seconded the motion to Approve with staff Conditions.
+Ms. Rucker moved, and Ms. Bennett seconded the motion, to Approve with Staff Conditions.
 The motion was adopted with a unanimous vote (7-0).

 5. 1004 North 3rd Street, filed by Adam Brackbill, to install a new projecting sign on the existing bracket over the front entrance.